Aleida Quintana: Activism

-In 2015, she received the Cecilia Loría Saviñón Medal for her work in defense of women's human rights and her contribution in the fight for equality and the eradication of violence.
+In 2015, she received the Cecilia Loría Saviñón Medal for her work in defense of women's human rights and for her contribution in the fight for equality and the eradication of violence.

 In 2017, she was given from the LVIII Querétaro estate term the honour of Medalla de Sor Juan Inés de la Cruz.
 When she received it, she stated that it is contradictory this very fact of receiving it.

-Reaction against her activism consisted in threatenings, defamations and even three aggressions.
+Reaction against her activism consisted of threats, defamations and even three aggressions.
 In January 2018, she was attacked as a reprisal for uncovering the hiding of criminal actions by the authorities.
 Quintana went into exile from her country with her romantic partner, Fernando Valadez.
-They entered into Spanish territory in March through to the Amnesty International reception program.
+They entered into Spanish territory in March through the Amnesty International reception program.